patcoll/ember-concerns/README.md

 ## Examples

-Some examples should illustrate how best to use concerns.

 We will show examples using classes, but using concerns using the `Object.extend({})` syntax is perfectly valid too.

 ### A basic example